Foot pain

 Foot Pain

-How can you care for yourself when you have foot pain?
+How can you care for your child who has foot pain?

-• Rest and protect your foot.
-Take a break from any activity that may cause pain.
+• Have your child rest and protect the foot.
+Have your child take a break from any activity that may cause pain.

-• Put ice or a cold pack on your foot for 10 to 20 minutes at a time.
-Put a thin cloth between the ice and your skin.
+• Put ice or a cold pack on your child's foot for 10 to 20 minutes at a time.
+Put a thin cloth between the ice and your child's skin.

-• Prop up the sore foot on a pillow when you ice it or anytime you sit or lie down during the next 3 days.
-Try to keep it above the level of your heart.
+• Prop up the sore foot on a pillow when you ice it or anytime your child sits or lies down during the next 3 days.
+Try to keep it above the level of your child's heart.
 This will help reduce swelling.

-• Your doctor may recommend that you wrap your foot with an elastic bandage.
-Keep your foot wrapped for as long as your doctor advises.
+• Your doctor may recommend that you wrap your child's foot with an elastic bandage.
+Keep the foot wrapped for as long as your doctor advises.

 • Be safe with medicines.
 Read and follow all instructions on the label.

-• If your doctor recommends crutches, use them as directed.
+• If your doctor recommends crutches, help your child use them as directed.

-• As soon as pain and swelling end, begin gentle exercises of your foot.
+• As soon as pain and swelling end, have your child begin gentle foot exercises.
 Your doctor can tell you which exercises will help.

-• Your child's foot turns pale, white, blue, or cold.
+• Your foot turns pale, white, blue, or cold.

 Call your doctor now or seek immediate medical care if:

-• Your child cannot move or stand on a foot.
+• You cannot move or stand on your foot.

-• Your child's foot looks twisted or out of its normal position.
+• Your foot looks twisted or out of its normal position.

-• Your child's foot is not stable when your child steps down.
+• Your foot is not stable when you step down.

 • Increased pain, swelling, warmth, or redness.